GET YOUR STORIES IN THE MEDIA

 Most of the community is unaware of the work Rotary does, so also consider occasionally sharing a big picture Rotary story.
 For example, copy and paste a brief story that Rotary is within inches of eradicating polio from the planet or ESRAGs million tree project.
 As Rotarians we are part of a powerhouse global community – let’s tell our local communities.

-Make press releases routine after your activities.
-The first one will take some time to prepare, but they will become quick and easy.
+Make a press release routine after your activities.
+Perhaps delegate this to the person who looks after your social media, because they have the story and images anyway.
+The first one may take some time to prepare, but then press releases will become a quick and easy routine.
 Often it will be a simple copy and paste of a previous release and replace sections with new content.
 See template below.

 Keep previous press releases.
 For example, reporting the annual change over dinner is very easy when it is simply “Save as” and insert the names of the new office bearers and a few more words about the event.